MysteryPancake/Houdini-OpenCL/README.md

 ### Floating types: `float, vector2, vector, vector4, matrix2, matrix3, matrix`

-Floating types add 2 arguments to the kernel.
-The length of the array, and the array itself.
+Floating types add 2 arguments to the kernel: the length of the array, and the array itself.

 #### @-binding syntax